SKShah36/Design_Patterns/README.md

 # Design_Patterns

-This repository contains slides and code examples to demonstrate the 23 design patterns also known as 'Gang of Four Patterns' from the book 'Elements of Reusable Object-Oriented Software'.
+This repository contains report, slides and code examples to demonstrate the 23 design patterns also known as 'Gang of Four Patterns' from the book 'Elements of Reusable Object-Oriented Software'.
+This work is carried out as part of the independent study numbered EECS 8850-01 on study of design patterns.

 ## References